Be a Society Volunteer

 Scanning is done in a way to minimize physical risks to documents.

-Volunteers are local residents like Dave Prebish on the left, who manages research on Petitions, and a German High School student on the right, whose assistance was provided by the Marshall Center in Leesburg.
-For privacy reasons, the high school student’s name is not given.
-Computers are owned by the Society.
+Volunteers are mostly local residents like Dave Prebish on the left, who manages research on Petitions, and sometimes international scholars like the German High School student on the right, whose assistance was provided by the Marshall Center in Leesburg.
+All equipment is owned by the Society.
+Space for work is provided by LCPS, Loudoun County Public Schools.

 The Edwin Washington Society is a 501©(3) corporation with a Board of Directors, Corporate officers, and volunteers.
-Some Board members and officers are also volunteers.
-None are paid for their work.
+Some Board members and officers are also volunteers. .

 The principal projects and services managed by the Society are: